ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-test-debug.md

 - `--app-config <APP_CONFIG>`: the path of an app configuration file.
 The default is to look for `mbed_app.json`.
 - `--test-config <TEST_CONFIG>`: the path or Mbed OS keyword of a test configuration file, for example, `ethernet`, `odin_wifi` or `path/to/config.json`.
 - `--greentea`: to run Greentea tests.
 As a default, it only runs Greentea tests.
-- `--icetea`: to run Icetea tests.
-If used without the `--greentea` flag, then it only runs Icetea tests.
 - `-v` or `--verbose`: for verbose diagnostic output.
 - `-vv` or `--very_verbose`: for very verbose diagnostic output.